You do not have to “just live” with your tinnitus anymore!

 In the Widex Zen™ program, the music is based on fractal technology, which ensures that the music is rather predictable without repeating itself.
 The user has a choice of “musical tones” called Zen styles, and it is possible to further individualize these by adjusting the tempo and pitch of the styles.

-Serenade by SoundCure : Similar in concept to Neuromonics Tinnitus Therapy, the Serenade by SoundCure is a new approach that comes out of research from the University of California, Irvine.
+Serenade by SoundCure : The Serenade by SoundCure is a relatively new approach that comes out of research from the University of California, Irvine.
 Using sound therapy with customized S-tones, we are able to reduce tinnitus awareness and disturbance levels.
 S-Tones are the foundation of the Serenade technology.
 Research has shown that these temporal patterned sounds can produce synchronized, robust neural activity in the auditory cortex.
 Each patient’s therapy is custom designed following tinnitus specific testing performed by Dr. Julie.

 The Inhibitor : Using an ultrasonic, bone conducted sound, The Inhibitor attempts to apply a phase-shifting signal that provides relief for a few minutes to a few days for 75% of patients.
 The Inhibitor can be placed on the mastoid bone multiple times a day to potentially provide temporary relief from tinnitus.

 Hearing Aids : Most people with tinnitus have some degree of hearing loss.
 Hearing aids create a dual benefit of enhancing hearing and masking or covering up the tinnitus with soft sounds in your environment that you might be missing.
 Many people with tinnitus receive partial or complete relief with the use of hearing aids.